-2. SCATTERING THEORY AND HIGH FREQUENCY SONARS (S. S. Anstee)
+2. SCATTERING THEORY AND HIGH FREQUENCY SONARS (S. Anstee)

-High-frequency sonars are the acoustic equivalent of vision systems, and work in much the same way.
+High-frequency sonars are the acoustic equivalent of vision systems, and work in much the same wwy.
 If something radiates sound, a sonar can use the phase and amplitude information in the radiated waves to estimate the location and nature of the source.
-However, most of the underwater environment does not spontaneously radiate sound, so manyost sonars rely on scattered sound, that is, sound bounced froming objects and interfacesfrom irregularities in the environment.
-Optical vision systems can often rely on intense external sources of radiation - the sun, room lighting and so on - to provide a radiation source.
-Natural sources of acoustic radiation are much weaker, although the technology for passive sonars relying on scattering of environmental noise, so called "acoustic daylight", is in development [26].
-Most sonars relying on scattered sound are active, that is, they provide their own intense acoustic radiation source, most often adjacent to the receiver.
-The sound they emit is usually pulsed and coherent, more like a laser beam than a torch with the energy centred on a relatively narrow band of frequencies1,
+However, most of the underwater environment does not spontaneously radiate sound, so many sourar rely on scattered sound, that is, sound bounced from objects and interfaces.
+Optical vision systems can often rely on intense external sources of radiation - the sun, room lighting and so on - top rodue a radiation source.
+Natural sources of acoustic dup/ladiy wattering of environmental noise, to called 's sourcic dup/ladi's relativity of environmental noise, no called 's source dup/ladiy restering of environmental noise, no called 's source's dup/ladiy and source, noise of the review.
+The sound and nonzorce. most often adiacent to the review.
+The sound

+The publication of this paper in the April 2002 issue was unfortunately marred by a software error during the printing process.
+The whole article is therefore reprinted here. they emit is usually pulsed and coherent, more like a laser beam than a torch, with the energy centred on a relatively narrow band of frequencies2.